Hey lovelies! Hope you’re having a rad week. Popping in to announce a little summer vacation.

 Book a socially distant hotel stay

-We already know that most major hotel chains have announced wide-reaching new cleaning policies made in combination with health experts.
+We already know that most major hotel chains have announced wide-reaching new cleaning policies made in combination with health experts who will be offering courses just like Ottawa first aid training and cpr trainers do at home.
 These policies focus on social distancing and contact-free transactions such as virtual check-in and out, digital keys, limited dining, and more.

 However, the experts we interviewed still feel that the answer to the question ‘Are hotels safe during coronavirus’ is highly subjective and depends on whether an individual also takes proper protective measures like wearing a mask, distancing, and disinfecting.

 If you swear by staying in hotels, make sure the property has announced rigorous new cleaning measures, and look for signs they are implementing such procedures, from check-in to common spaces like the elevator or pool, and of course, in your room.
 You can visit this site if you are looking for rental car services to get you to places.
 Some are even promoting COVID-friendly WFH — work from hotel — travel deals aimed at the socially distant traveler.
 Also, consider more remote properties with plenty of wide-open spaces and outdoor-friendly amenities.